Check out our new STORE section for functional gifts that benefit our hillsides!

 Soon after the RHI went into effect, however, 4 of the speculators who own parcels in the RHI area filed a suit against Richmond in an attempt to overturn our Initiative.
 The judge upheld every aspect of the Initiative, but found that we had created an inconsistency between the RHI and Richmond’s Land Use maps.
 Rather than sending the RHI back to the City to be fixed (as we believe he was required by law to do), he invalidated the Initiative entirely.

 We appealed the ruling, and the verdict is in – we have won!
-The Appeals Court reversed the decision of the Trial Court.
-The City may now cure the inconsistency.
+The Appeals Court reversed the decision of the Trial Court and directed the City to cure the inconsistency.
 Richmond did so on April 29, 2021, which further solidified the validity of the Richmond Hills Initiative is now firmly in place.